As a business owner, one of your (many) responsibilities is to drive sales.

 Depending on what season of business you are in, it leads to one of the following:

-- You put course creation on the back-burner “for now” because you don’t have the time or mental bandwidth to go through all that again right now.
+• You put your scalable offer creation on the back-burner “for now” because you don’t have the time or mental bandwidth to go through all that again right now.
 Maybe someone will purchase on your website.

-- You unknowingly (or, knowingly) swear off courses for your business, deciding that your audience only wants to work with you 1:1.
+• You unknowingly (or, knowingly) swear off scalable offers for your business, deciding that your audience only wants to work with you 1:1.

-After years of helping women get their courses out into the world, I’ve seen it all.
+After years of helping women get their scalable offers out into the world, I’ve seen it all.